How to Spot a Fake Property Rental Listing

 They are also failing to provide contact information in all of the listings and web pages, another major red flag.
 Legit owners/managers/agents usually try to provide contact info whenever possible.

 A legitimate landlord or rental agency will typically provide a way to contact them directly, whether that’s through a phone number, an email address, or even a physical office location.
-The total absence of contact information is indeed a red flag and could be indicative of a scam.
+The total absence of contact information is indeed a red flag and could be indicative of a scam or an indication of poor service.

 Without a way to directly reach out to the individual or organization, it becomes much more challenging to verify the legitimacy of the listing or to ask questions about the property or the rental process.
 It also makes it more difficult to arrange a viewing of the property.